Text Size:

 Clinical research

-As a teaching hospital, research at University Hospitals Morecambe Bay Trust is vital to the development of a better healthcare for our patients as well as the development of our next generation doctors, nurses and healthcare professionals.
+Research at University Hospitals of Morecambe Bay NHS Foundation Trust is vital to the development of a better healthcare for our patients as well as the development of our next generation of doctors, nurses and healthcare professionals.
+We are highly active in clinical research across a number of specialities, with ongoing collaborative research studies, working alongside local universities, commercial pharmaceutical companies and the National Institute for Health and Care Research (NIHR).
+Our research is performed across the three hospitals in our Trust to deliver research opportunities for all our local population.

-Our Research and Development department consists of a multi-disciplinary team, which encompasses research practitioners, specialist nurses, clinical scientists and a support team of graduate interns and administrators, working together across a variety of research areas.
+Our Research and Development department consists of a multi-disciplinary team, which encompasses clinical research practitioners and nurses, supported by a team of facilitators and administrators, working together across a variety of research areas.
 The department is responsible for the governance, performance, quality and finance associated with our research studies.

 People who are looked after in the NHS today benefit from research that has already taken place and will continue to benefit from research taking place today.